-- 8.1 All analytical test methods used in qualification, validation or cleaning exercises should be validated with an appropriate detection and quantification limit, where necessary, as described in Chapter 6 of the EU-GMP guide Part I and in accordance with the guidance established in the ICH Q2 recommendations. - 8.2 Where microbial testing of product is carried out, the method should also be validated to confirm that the tested product does not influence the result. - 8.3 Where microbial testing of surfaces in clean rooms is carried out, validation should be performed on the test method to confirm that sanitising agents do not influence the result.
+- 8.1 All analytical test methods used in qualification, validation or cleaning exercises should be validated with an appropriate detection and quantification limit, where necessary, as described in Chapter 6 of the EU-GMP guide Part I. - 8.2 Where microbial testing of product is carried out, the method should be validated to confirm that the test product does not influence the result. - 8.3 Where microbial testing of surfaces in clean rooms is carried out, validation should be performed on the test method to confirm that sanitising agents do not influence the result.